pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 And you find much faster these blocks than the others find the next one.
-So you have so much computing power that you can do some reconflictation of previous blocks.
+So you have so much computing power that you can do some recomputation of previous blocks.
 And suddenly, you send it to the whole network, hey, this is now the longest chain.
 So imagine that we have something like this here.
+(drawing)
 So we now, that's the normal chain that's going on.
 And they are computing every 10 minutes, 10 minutes, 10 minutes.